ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 Right now, you're probably using simple charged fields to generate your power, but since they decay, they don't last forever, which is not convenient.

 To solve that, you can use a simple charge generator.
-It consumes core dust as fuel over time, and provides you with more power than simple charged fields do.
+It consumes **charged particles** as fuel over time, and provides you with more power than simple charged fields do.
+You can use **core dust** to fuel it as well.

-However, Generators are expensive.
-They require 4 simple charged fields, an antimatter dust, 3 matter blobs and 1 Matter Annihilator to craft.
+It generates `36 Cj` with charged particles, `30 Cj` with core dust.

 ### Meta